 [Di sini] = over here.

 [Aja] is short for [saja] = just.
-In daily conversation, native Indonesian speakers tend to drop letters, just like this example.
+In daily conversation, native Indonesian speakers tend to drop letters, just like in this example.
+For more about this, you can read my article here: Aja In Indonesian.

 [Ya udah deh] is usually used when you unwillingly agree with someone's action or opinion.
 You can read this article, Ya Udah In the Indonesian Language, for more about this.